Devotionals Resources

 • Target Age: Adults

-• Format: Monthly or bi-monthly frequency; set aside at least three hours in solitude (not your home)
+• Format: Monthly or bi-monthly frequency; set aside at least three hours in solitude (not in your home)